Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Introduction

 \section{Introduction}

-Gaussian splatting has shown impressive results in Novel View Synthesis (NVS) and 3D reconstruction.
-However 3DGS \cite{Kerbl_2023_3DGS} and the subsequent work fail to accurately model the geometry of surfaces.
-3D Gaussians are by design diffuse volumetric primitives, which inherently causes difficulties in representing geometry and sharp boundaries.
-This is because they are optimized for novel view synthesis, which is achieved by alpha-blending several overlapping Gaussians, none of which has to be located on the underlying surfaces.
-In order to compensate, optimizing over these volumetric primitives leads to an expensive increase in the number of primitives and can cause floaters or blurry artifacts in the scene.
+Gaussian Splatting (GS) methods are effective at Novel View Synthesis (NVS).
+However 3D Gaussian Splatting (3DGS) \citep{kerbl_2023_3d} fails to accurately model the geometry of scene surfaces.
+3D Gaussians are by design smooth, unbounded volumetric primitives, which are inherently ill-suited for representing flat surfaces and sharp boundaries.
+Optimization for novel view synthesis involves alpha-blending several overlapping Gaussians, none of which have to be located on the underlying surfaces.
+As a result, optimizing a representation of 3D Gaussian kernels for image synthesis commonly causes floaters or blurry artifacts in the scene.

-To rectify this issue, Gaussian Surfels \cite{Huang_2024_2DGS,Guedon_2024_SuGaR,Chen_2024_PGSR} and General 3D Convexes \cite{Held_2024_3D} have been proposed to help with accuracy in geometry reconstruction.
-Gaussian Surfels use either strict 2D Gaussians \cite{Huang_2024_2DGS} or flatten 3D Gaussians via loss regularization \cite{Guedon_2024_SuGaR,Chen_2024_PGSR} to better model thin surfaces, but these diffuse ellipsoids can still fail to accurately represent surfaces without substantially increasing their density.
-For clarity, throughout this paper we will refer to the work of Kerbl et al. \cite{Kerbl_2023_3DGS} and Huang et al. \cite{Huang_2024_2DGS} as \textit{3DGS} and \textit{2DGS}, respectively.
-We will use Volumetric Gaussian Splatting (\textit{VGS}) and Surfel Gaussian Splatting (\textit{SGS}) in general without referring to a particular approach.
+Several authors \citep{huang_2024_2d,guedon_2024_sugar,chen_2024_pgsr,dai_2024_high} have proposed flattening the kernels, with either strict 2D Gaussians \citep{huang_2024_2d} or flattened 3D Gaussians via loss regularization \citep{guedon_2024_sugar,chen_2024_pgsr}, to better model thin surfaces.
+These methods have shown that modifying the underlying primitives and enforcing optimization objectives on rendered geometry leads to improvements in geometric accuracy.
+While flat primitive help with surface alignment, diffuse ellipsoids still fail to accurately model depth discontinuities (see Fig.~\ref{fig:dtu_comp}).

+Triangles are the fundamental primitives in computer graphics because they are necessarily planar and convex.
+They can approximate any surface as piecewise planar at any tolerance level, can directly model sharp discontinuities, and can be rendered rapidly without approximations.

-In this paper, we present a new, complete methodology for 3D reconstruction that uses semi-transparent triangle primitives as the scene representation for Radiance Fields (RF).
-Our approach, which we named Radiant Triangle Soup (\network{}), includes non-differentiable mechanisms for initialization, pruning, and densification, as well as differentiable mechanisms for rasterization.
-Our loss comprises 2D and 3D terms that favor more accurate rendering of color and surface normals as well as smoother surfaces.
-Within this framework, we have implemented an explicit Radiance Field algorithm and have achieved competitive results in terms of both appearance and geometry (See Fig.~\ref{fig:points}).
+We present a new methodology for 3D reconstruction, which we named Radiant Triangle Soup (\network{}) that enables gradient-based optimization of a Radiance Field (RF) using translucent triangle primitives as the scene representation (see Fig.~\ref{fig:tagline}).
+We provide a complete framework, including differentiable mechanisms for rasterization, as well as non-differentiable mechanisms for initialization, pruning, and densification.
+Our experiments show \network{} achieves competitive results in terms of both appearance and geometry (see Fig.~\ref{fig:dtu_qual}).